 If you’re trying to spend as little money as possible, then go with the Startup Plan.
 However, if you want faster speed for your blog or website, step up to the GrowBig or GoGeek Plan.
 Those plans get you SiteGround’s custom SG Optimizer plugin, which will dramatically increase your site speed.
 Also, if you need to have more than one website hosted, you have to go with either the GrowBig or GoGeek Plan.

-SiteGround uses the CloudFlare CDN and it’s free with all three plans.
+SiteGround has their own in-house CDN and it’s free with all three plans.

 Yes you can.
 However, to get the lowest price you need to pay for at least a year in advance.

 SiteGround is a privately owned company with offices in the US, UK, Bulgaria, and Spain.
 They manage six datacenters around the world.
 The founder is Ivo Tzenov and the CEO is Tenko Nikolov.
 They employ about 650 people.